mongodb/docs/content/install-mongodb-enterprise-on-windows.md

 systems.
 MongoDB Enterprise is available on select platforms and contains support for several features related to security and monitoring.

+Note: Starting in MongoDB 3.6, MongoDB binaries, [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) and [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos), bind to localhost by default.
+Previously, starting in MongoDB 2.6, only the binaries from the official MongoDB RPM (Red Hat, CentOS, Fedora Linux, and derivatives) and DEB (Debian, Ubuntu, and derivatives) packages bind to localhost by default.
+For more details, see [Localhost Binding Compatibility Changes](https://docs.mongodb.com/manual/release-notes/3.6-compatibility/#bind-ip-compatibility).

 ## Prerequisites